Voxco’s Descriptive Research guide helps uncover the how, when, what, and where questions in a research problem

 Naturalistic observation can be conducted by observing boys’ shoes in schools, malls, playgrounds, and other public spaces.

-This will help company XYZ identify the kind of shoes boys wear nowadays so that they can create the kind of products that will appeal to this audience.
+This will help company XYZ identify the kind of shoe boys wear nowadays so that they can create the kind of products that will appeal to this audience.

-Descriptive research allows researchers to thoroughly investigate the background of a research problem before further research can be carried out.
+A descriptive approach to research allows researchers to thoroughly investigate the background of a research problem before further research can be carried out.
+It can be used in social science research to explore and document the nature and scope of a problem, to identify trends and patterns, and to provide a basis for subsequent research.

-There are many different contexts in which the use of a descriptive research design is beneficial, including the following:
+There are many different contexts in which the use of a descriptive research design is beneficial.
+Here are some important uses of descriptive research design:

 The descriptive method of research can be used to measure changes in variables over a period of time, allowing trends to be identified and analyzed.